• Twitter

 When seeking a New Jersey divorce lawyer or family law attorney, it is crucial to find a lawyer that not only understands the difficulties you are facing, but has a masterful command of New Jersey State Family Law.
 Our attorneys at Weinberger Divorce & Family Law Group LLC. specialize in Divorce and Family Law.
 A growing number of our team are Certified Matrimonial Attorneys and are able to call themselves family law and divorce experts.

-Divorce Expertise: Only about two percent of the attorneys practicing in the State of New Jersey are Certified by the Supreme Court of New Jersey as a Matrimonial Attorney, and able to call themselves family law and divorce experts.
-Carmela L. Novi, Laura M. Mendonca, Rachel E. Partyka, Robyn N. Howlett, Dianna C. Cavaliere, Jennifer D. Varga, Raquel Vallejo, and managing partner, Bari Z. Weinberger, can count themselves among this select few.
+Divorce Expertise: Only about 0.5 percent of the attorneys practicing in the State of New Jersey are Certified by the Supreme Court of New Jersey as a Matrimonial Attorney, and able to call themselves family law and divorce experts.
+Dianna C. Cavaliere, Christopher Garibian, Robyn N. Howlett, Carmela L. Novi, Rachel E. Partyka, Salvatore Simeone, Jennifer D. Varga, Teresa L. Reichek, and managing partner, Bari Z. Weinberger, can count themselves among this select few.

 Specializing in Divorce & Family Law: Weinberger Divorce & Family Law Group LLC dedicate 100% of their practice to family and matrimonial law.
 Headed by divorce expert Bari Z. Weinberger, having multiple certified matrimonial attorneys, and with a sole focus on family law, Weinberger Divorce & Family Law Group, LLC. are, therefore, able to say and evidence that we specialize in divorce and family law matters.